In this article:

 It is suspected that much of this odor-fighting activity can be attributed to its inherent antibacterial, antifungal, and antiperspirant effects.

-Another safe and easy trick to reduce foot odor is to cover your feet with a heavy amount of nice-smelling talcum powder.
-A generous sprinkling of powder may help absorb the sweat and moisture from your feet and, as a result, thwart the growth of stink-producing bacteria.
+Another safe and easy trick to reduce foot odor is to cover your feet with a light amount of nice-smelling talcum powder.
+A light sprinkling of powder may help absorb the sweat and moisture from your feet and, as a result, thwart the growth of stink-producing bacteria.

 Myths and Facts